By: Mark Diaz

 Many people ask us about sealing DWI conviction records in Texas.
 A criminal record can cause an individual a lot of problems.
 It could make it more challenging to pass a background check, get a job, or even get approved for a home loan or apartment.
 In the old days, a DWI conviction in Texas could not be sealed.
 So, what may have been a one-time mistake for many people stayed on their public criminal record forever.

 However, in 2017, a new law passed allowing certain people a true second chance to clear their record.
-Texas Gov. Greg Abbott signed HB 3016 into law, allowing for the nondisclosure of certain criminal records, including misdemeanor first time DWIs.
-The law was enacted to apply to all cases going forward, but also it applies retroactively too to cases in the past which meet the criteria set out.
+Texas Gov. Greg Abbott signed HB 3016 into law, allowing for the nondisclosure of certain criminal records, including misdemeanor first-time DWIs.
+The law was enacted to apply to all cases going forward, but also it applies retroactively too to cases in the past that meet the criteria set out.
 In this article, our Galveston DWI defense attorney explains what you need to know about getting a DWI conviction sealed in Texas.